-Step 3: Hold the CPU down firmly, and then dose the lever to complete the installation.
+Step 3: Hold the CPU down firmly, and then lower the lever to locked position to complete the installation.

-Step 4: Put the CPU Fan on the CPU and buckle it.
-Connect the CPU FAN power cable to the JCFAN1.
+Step 4: Put the CPU Fan and heatsink assembly on the CPU and buckle it on the retention frame.
+Connect the CPU FAN power cable into the JCFAN1.
 This completes the installation.